icann/rst-test-specs/README.md

   couple of modules to create the JSON file, and [tools/generate-html.pl](tools/generate-html.pl) to render the HTML.

-* If you don't want to install all the dependencies, but have Docker installed, you can use `docker compose up` to build the YAML, JSON and HTML files.
+* If you don't want to install all the dependencies, but have [Docker](https://docker.com) installed, you can use `docker compose up spec` to build the YAML, JSON and HTML files.

 ## Branches